vuejs/docs/src/guide/a11y-semantics.md

 #### aria-describedby

-[aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) is used the same way as `aria-labelledby` expect provides a description with additional information that the user might need.
+[aria-describedby](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute) is used the same way as `aria-labelledby` except provides a description with additional information that the user might need.
 This can be used to describe the criteria for any input:

 ```html
 <form